belablotski/photo-arch/README.md

 An open-source, cloud-native photo archiving solution built on Azure, providing cost-effective long-term storage with intelligent image processing and search capabilities.

+**Note:** This is under development and not ready for use!
+But you're welcome to fork it or to contribute.

 ## 📋 Table of Contents

 - [Overview](#overview)